 NBSS typically communicates with students via email and occasionally via phone for urgent updates.
 Please ensure you use a valid email address at time of registration.

 Cell Phone Use

 Phones should be turned off or in silent mode during class time.
-If you must use your phone, please do so outside of the classroom, away from your computer screen, or during class break.
+If you must use your phone, please do so outside of the classroom.

 Students taking in-person classes must enter and exit through the front entrance at 150 North Street and check in at the front desk each time they enter the building.
 Students may enter the building up to 30 minutes before class begins.
 Classes end promptly at the designated time and students are expected to leave the building at that time.
 Wandering into other areas of the building or self-guided tours are not allowed.
 Your instructor may give you a tour of the building or a specific program area if time permits.